Do you want a hard-working blog?

 Once you know what you want to write, you need to decide how you want to write it.
 In other words, what is your tone of voice?
 Blogs have great flexibility to them; they can be written in an extremely chatty, friendly style but they can also be authoritative and corporate.
 You need to take a company decision to decide how you want your readers to view your articles and communicate that tone of voice with your writers.

-Is your blog doing what it sets out to do?
+Is your business blog doing what it sets out to do?

 Over the years, we’ve read thousands of corporate blogs – some brilliant, some forgettable, and some unfortunately not particularly well written.
 When you write a corporate blog, you want your readers to understand its purpose – this comes back to the ‘why’ section of your blogging strategy.